rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 <!-- end of snippet for first (1st) occurrence of application and terminal screen shots on a single page -->

-For those times when you need to hide/show things, but you don’t want the full-on features of a `ComboBox` or a `TreeView` backed by a `TreeStore`, the `Expander` may be just what you need.
-And it doe the job without all the overhead of either `ComboBox` or `TreeView`.
-You can just stuff one into your top-level window’s `AppBox` (assuming you’re using the OOP paradigm we’ve been working with for almost everything in this blog) like this:
+For those times when you need to hide/show things, but you don’t want the full-on features of a `ComboBox` or a `TreeView` backed by a `TreeStore`, the `Expander` may be just the ticket.
+And it does the job without all the overhead of either.
+You can simply stuff one into a container (such as an `AppBox`) like this:

 ```d
 class AppBox : Box